hayfield/pointerly/README.md

 * `x` - the x position of the click
 * `y` - the y position of the click
 * `timestamp` - the time the click was logged

+## Explaining the Settings Object

+To initialise Pointerly, the `Pointerly.Init` function is passed a setup object which can have the following properties.

+* `shapeLayout` - string representing the type of method that should be used to layout shapes
+* `clickType` - the type of click method to use
+* `onShapeClick` - function to call when a shape is clicked.
+Passed 2 parameters - the `environment` and `shape` that was clicked.
+* `homePosition` - object which specifies the settings of the home position.
+If unspecified, no home area will exist
+	* `width` - the width of the home area in px
+	* `height` - the height of the home area in px
+	* `color` - the color of the home area
+	* `onEnter` - a function to call when the mouse enters the home area
+	* `onExit` - a function to call when the mouse exits the home area